CEIT-UQ/UQ-iLab-BatchLabServer-Java/Documents/Readme_DummyServiceBroker.txt

 ServiceBroker EJB
 -----------------

-The ServiceBroker uses an Enterpise Bean to do the work of the web service.
+The ServiceBroker uses an Enterprise Bean to do the work of the web service.
 The web service simply processes the SOAP header information that is received through the message context before passing the request on to the bean to do the work.